 Support multiple concurrent scheduling tools, strategies, time scales, and granularities.
 Describe how an event-parallel execution framework handles event-asynchronous I/O and processing (e.g. alignment, offloading).
 Describe how underlying concurrency libraries and tools can be shared.
 Describe how data blocks having different granularities (e.g. groups of particles, events) are processed concurrently and synchronized.
 DNN (including simulation GANs) offloading to GPU could be an early example to work on.
 A parallelized Geant particle transport mechanism would be another one.

 Domain-specific language.
 We believe it is useful to describe the language that HEP uses to define and describe how to simulate and reconstruct physics events.
 By language, we mean the terms used to communicate and express how tasks are described and carried out within a framework.
 This includes not only expressing data dependencies, but also resources preferences and constraints, such a GPU.
-The goal here is to provide enough information for a group to take on development of domain-specific libraries components and tools that will increase the efficiency of carrying out physics. [the wording here needs much improvement.
+The goal here is to provide enough information for a group to take on development of domain-specific libraries components and tools that will increase the efficiency of carrying out physics.
+[FIXMEthe wording here needs much improvement.
 Maybe a good example is how ML toolkits have evolved over the past few years - the abstractions that have been developed have greatly increased productivity and growth in the ML space]

 Coupling with ongoing R&D activities.
 Forward-looking work is underway as part of projects funded through government agencies, laboratories, and collaborations.
 We want to be sure that relevant ideas and accomplishment are known, and that the groups doing this work have a place to report to and receive feedback for everyone’s benefit.